 Metformin (Glucophage) is usually the first pill that doctors prescribe for type 2 diabetes.
 (You can take it as a liquid, too.)
 Metformin lowers the amount of blood sugar that your liver makes and helps your body use insulin more effectively.
 You might use other diabetes medications along with it.
 It may also help you lose a little bit of weight.

 You may not be able to take metformin if you have liver disease, kidney problems, or heart failure, or if you drink heavily.
-It can cause low blood sugar and a condition called lactic acidosis, which can lead to stomach problems, weakness and, in some cases, kidney failure or a heart attack.
+In those cases, it can cause low blood sugar and a condition called lactic acidosis, which can be dangerous.

 Sulfonylureas are a type of medicine that helps your body make more insulin.
 Examples include: